 (2) The regulations may make provision for —

-(a) the preparation of codes of conduct, and their publication with the approval of the Minister, by associations representing groups of persons licensed under this Act; and
+(a) the preparation and, with the approval of the Minister, publication of codes of conduct setting out minimum standards of conduct to be observed by all licensees or licensees who hold licences of a particular type or class; and

-(b) a breach of any such code of conduct to be a proper cause for disciplinary action against a licensee under section 67(1a)(d).
+(b) a breach of any such code of conduct to be a proper cause for disciplinary action against a licensee under section 67(1a)(d); and

+(c) different classes of —

+(i) security consultant’s licence; or

+(ii) security installer’s licence,

+restricting the services of security consultant or security installer, as is relevant, that a person holding a particular class of licence is authorised to perform.

 (3) Regulations made for the purposes of section 24(5), 25(5) or 26(6) may prescribe fees to be paid for applications under that section.

-(4) A higher fee may be prescribed under section 46(1)(c) for cases where an application for a security officer’s licence includes an application for an endorsement under section 24 or 26.
+(4) A higher fee may be prescribed under section 46(1)(c) for cases where an application for the issue or renewal —

+(a) of a security officer’s licence includes an application for an endorsement under section 24 or 26; or

+(b) of a licence includes the taking of fingerprints or palm prints.

 [Section 94 amended by No. 55 of 2004 s.
-1079.]
+1079; No. 4 of 2008 s.
+77.]

 95. Repeals, savings and transitional